 The Legal Services Division is the largest and most diverse division within the Sheriff's Office.
-It is my goal as Captain of this division to oversee all operations and make sure that everything is done correctly and in order with professionalism and expertise.
+It is my goal as Major of this division to oversee all operations and make sure that everything is done correctly and in order with professionalism and expertise.

 This division is comprised of civil service process, issuance of pistol permits, warrants (both maintenance and service), registration of ex-felons, maintenance of records and classification of fingerprints as well as comparison of fingerprints, execution of probate orders, transportation of probate patients and inmates, security for all county courthouse facilities and security for all judges and their courtrooms while in session.

 There are currently 42 sworn deputies (including 4 supervisors), 6 civilian court security officers, 7 civilian Clerks, 1 account clerk, 1 records and ID clerk, 2 fingerprint classifiers and 2 fingerprint examiners.

 The Responsibilities of the Legal Services Division include the following:

 - Serving legal documents (attempting approximately 61,692 per year)